diego1q2w/rate-calculator/README.md

 to accelerate its processing.

 The `api` and `output` are single-threaded so nothing special about them, their job is to both read and write data from and to a single source.

 The `app` however, is where the magic happens, each row is transformed into a struct called `Position`, then the `segmenter` uses pairs of them to calculate a segment, that happens concurrently, the `segmenter` has `N` `goroutines` running then pushes those pairs of points to a channel, in each goroutine, the segment is calculated (distance, time, etc), then is filtered, and the fare value of that segment is calculated.

-Put it in other words each pair of Positions is routed using channels into a cluster of goroutines where within each goroutine, that pair is transformed into a segment, then that segment is filtered and ultimately the fare value of that segment is calculated, the fina value of that ride is calculated by the aggregator.
+In other words, each pair of Positions is routed using channels into a cluster of goroutines where within each goroutine, that pair is transformed into a segment (`segmenter`), then that segment is filtered (`filter`) and ultimately the fare value of that segment is calculated (`estimator`).

-The aggregator runs in its cluster of `goroutines` which ideally should be less than the previous one, and the reason for that, is because each `goroutine` keeps its calculation of the cost of the ride, so the result of the previous process, is then aggregated in each goroutine independently from others, thanks to that we don't have to use a mutex and block the whole process each time a new increment is happening.
+The aggregator runs in its cluster of `goroutines` which ideally should be less than the previous one, and the reason for that, is because each `goroutine` keeps its aggregation of the cost of the ride, so the result of the previous process (`estimator`), is then aggregated in each goroutine independently from others, thanks to that we don't have to use a mutex and block the whole process each time a new increment is happening.

-So each `aggregator` routine keeps its own and independent ride calculation, that means that a single ride can be aggregated in several routines at the same time and to finally join those results, every now and then we flush those workers into a `masterAggregator` which runs in his own space and then process each flush one by one avoiding unwanted data overrides, then the result of that is flushed into a file
+So each `aggregator` routine keeps its own and independent ride calculation, which means that a single ride can be aggregated in several
+`goroutines` at the same time.
+To merge those results we flush every now and then (with a channel), those workers into a `masterAggregator` which runs in his own `goroutine` and then process each flush one by one avoiding unwanted data overrides, to finally write that flush into a file

 As the flush process might happen a few times in the process, the `output` file is updated each time.